salihisrail/voila/README.md

 makepath.py changes or reboots the paths of your media files whenever you change them or add more.
-For reasons I care not to explain, I had an incomplete version of python2.6, which didn't have the json module or the os.walk method.
-I was still in the learning stages of python, so working through this code was an adventure.
+For reasons I care not to explain, I had an incomplete version of python2.6, which didn't have the json module or the os.walk method so I had to create my own verion of them.